themaninthesuitcase/themaninthesuitcase.github.io/_posts/2013-05-16-a-fox-and-a-fire.md

 ---
-title: "A fox and a fire"
+title: "A Fox And A Fire"
+catagories:
+ - photography
+tags:
+ - deer
+ - fox
+ - nature
+ - gear
 ---
 Well I finally got a new lens.
-A 300 2.8 VR ii and a set of teleconvertors.
+A 300 2.8 VR II and a set of teleconverters.
 It's heavy, but it's a cracking lens.

 The first time I took it out about a week ago I went to see the roe deer and took a monopod to help with the mass.
 In honesty it seemed to make it worse as the load is so top heavy, meaning I couldn't keep the lens still enough for even the VR to take up the slack.
 The end result was I didn't really get anything worth sharing.